statbiscuit/vested/README.md

 Two farmers, Esther and Gwenllian, grow pumpkins in Pukekohe for the farmer's market.
 After several years, Esther clearly gets higher yields than Gwenllian.
 But why?
 Several factors—variety, heat, and light—differ in cultivation methods.
 Farmer Esther is conservative; she uses natural heating, ambient lighting, and a variety of pumpkin called Kumi Kumi, whilst Gwenllian uses supplementary heating, controlled lighting, and a variety called Buttercup.
 Can you design a **two-stage experiment** and, based on the results, decide which combination of the three factors of heat, light, and variety gives the highest pumpkin yield?

-Due to funding cuts you only a small greenhouse to carry out this experiment.
+Due to funding cuts you are only given a small greenhouse to carry out this experiment.
 The greenhouse has six north facing plots (A–F) and six south facing (G–L).
 Your colleague tells you that from previous experiments in the greenhouse there is known to be a substantial difference in yields between the two sides of the greenhouse.

 ![](/www/img/pump_experiment.png)